• Skip to primary navigation

 Via Rizzoli

-One of Bologna’s defining features is the long arcades which run either side of many streets created by historic porticos.
-While you can find these porticos on many streets of the historic center, Via Rizzoli may be one of the city’s best examples.
-Walking under the cover of the porticos, you have a great long pedestrian boulevard in front of you and plenty of window shopping, not to mention some ideal photo opportunities.
+One of Bologna’s defining features is the long arcades lining either side of many streets, created by historic porticos.
+While you can find these porticos on many streets in the historic city center, Via Rizzoli is one of the best examples.
+Walking under the cover of the porticos, you have a long pedestrian boulevard in front of you and plenty of window shopping to enjoy, not to mention some ideal photo opportunities.

 Via Rizzoli in Bologna, Italy